FullStackAppCo/react-ui/README.md

 # React UI Components

-> 🚧 In active development - breaking changes may happen without warning.
+> 🚧 In active development.
+Breaking changes will happen without warning.

 Opinionated set of reusable components.
 Expect to be used in an environment with Font Awesome icons and TailwindCSS utility classes.